minio/marketplace/eks/README.md

 # Setting up MinIO on AWS EKS

 The following steps will guide you through setting up a dedicated EKS Cluster for MinIO, if you have an existing EKS cluster and would like to manage MinIO via Node Groups [follow these instructions instead](https://github.com/minio/marketplace/blob/master/eks/existing-eks-cli-simple.md).
+The expected time to complete the deployment is less than fifteen minutes.

 ## Pre-requisites